 The definition of an IFSD is when an engine ceases to function when the aeroplane is airborne and is shutdown, whether self-induced, flight crew initiated or caused by an external influence.
 When monitoring IFSD rates it is important that rates are monitored for a particular Airframe Engine combination.
-Typical examples of engine IFSD causes that are used to track IFSD rates are:
+Examples of engine IFSD causes used to track IFSD rates are: